 With the Drums Touch Instrument, you can play a drum kit simply by tapping the onscreen drums.
 The drum sound is based on the software instrument for the selected channel strip.

-You can play an electronic drum kit, which shows a grid of drum pads in half- or full-screen view.
-When using the drum pads, you can also Spot Erase existing notes and use Note Repeat to transform incoming MIDI notes.
+You can play an electronic drum kit, which shows a grid of drums pads, in half- or full-screen view.
+When using the drum pads, you can also Spot Erase existing notes, and use Note Repeat to transform incoming MIDI notes.

 Or you can choose an acoustic drum kit, which shows a realistic-looking set of drums.

 Tap the View button in the control bar, then tap Smart Controls & Drum Pads.

 The drum pads are shown in the lower part of the screen.

 Tap the Library button in the control bar.

 The Library is shown in the upper part of the screen.

 Tap a patch category, then tap a patch.

 Play the drum pads to hear the sound of the selected patch.